dmolin/flightSimPanels/README.markdown

 This is a beast I'm still dealing with.
 Unit tests have been written with Jasmine and Testacular (setup is still in progress atm).
 I prefer to use a real browser when testing during development.
-In this regards Writing tests with Jasmine is pretty straightforward and it's quite easy to become addicted to that.
-The tough part is to fit Jasmine/PhantomJS into the whole server architecture.
-My initial stake was to run the Jasmine tests into the same server used to serve the website, in order to have the Selenium Acceptance tests already for free...
-It's proving to be not-so-easy as expected.
+Writing tests with Jasmine is pretty straightforward and it's quite easy to become addicted to that.
-I'll likely move to a simple httpd-based server for serving Unit tests soon (the code is still in writing atm).
+Testacular is quite easy to use, although it requires a bit of manual intervention (the Testacular server has to be launched before executing tests).